-301 Little Hall
+301 Williams Hall

-Nangle, D.W., Erdley, C.A., & Schwartz-Mette, R.A. (in progress).
+Nangle, D.W., Erdley, C.A., & Schwartz-Mette, R.A.
+(2020).
 Social skills across the lifespan: Theory, assessment, and intervention.
 Cambridge, MA: Academic Press/Elsevier.

 Andrews, L.A., Brothers, S., Sauve, J.S., Nangle, D.W., Erdley, C.A., & Hord, M. (2019).
 Fight and flight: Examining putative links between social anxiety and youth aggression.
 Aggression and Violent Behavior, 48, 94-105.